lifedebugging/Lanchain/MCP/explanation.md

 If you don't know what I am talking a bout check out `tools` folder of my repo.

 # 3/6/26
+# Streamable HTTP transport

+Even though I said we will be focusing more on **stdio** transport but that doesn't mean we ignore the *http* transport method.

+This is what http client looks like :

+         client = MultiServerMCPClient({
+         "context7" : {
+            "transport" : "streamable_http",
+            "url": "https://mcp.context7.com/mcp"  #Remote docs server
+            },
+          })

+Unlike **stdio** method we don't have parameter's like `command` and `args` instead define `url` and that's it, you don't believe me?

+Copy-paste `firsthttpclient.py` and see for yourself.
+Well don't forget to read the whole thing though, understand every single line of code is  90% of engineering.

+Anyways the rest is about `agent` defining and `invoking` the agent with query.

 # Multi-server MCP

 This one is gonna be short trust me or don't.